ITV News reporter Emily Morgan dies aged 45 as colleagues pay tribute

 ITV News journalist Emily Morgan has died aged 45, the broadcaster has announced.

-Ms Morgan was the health and science editor and played a pivotal role in reporting the Covid-19 pandemic.
+Ms Morgan was the health and science editor and played a pivotal role in reporting the Covid-19 pandemic where she became an invaluable source of information for the public.

 She worked at ITN for 23 years and her work has been described as “instrumental” and her work a reminder of “why journalism matters.”
+Ms Morgan died after a short battle with lung cancer.

 Chris Ship, the ITV News Royal Editor, paid tribute to his “dear friend” on Twitter.